a-fasciani/a-fasciani/README.md

 ## Hi,

-I'm a jurist based in Geneva, currently exploring how **technology and law** can work together.
+I'm a lawyer based in Geneva, currently exploring how **technology and law** can work together.
 I’ve started learning **Python**, with the goal of developing small, well-structured projects that make everyday life easier or help me explore new ideas.

 ---